JasonNicholas07/C-Exercises-Solution-for-C-Programming-A-Modern-Approach-Second-Edition-by-K.N.-King-/Section 2/Projects/02/README.md

 <h1>Question</h1>
-Write the fraction 4/3 as 4 .
-Of /3 .
-Of.
-(Try writing it as 4/3.
+Write the fraction 4/3 as 4.0 /3.0 (Try writing it as 4/3.
 What happens?)

 <h1>Answer</h1>
 The program will think 4/3 as integers.</br>